gordon-cs/Project-Phoenix/README.md

 If a resident logs in, the system will detect if a new rci is needed for that specific user.
 If an RA/RD logs in, a stored procedure is run that returns a list of new room assignments for which no rci has been created.
+RCIs are then created for all of them.

+#### Unit Tests

+Testing is important for peace of mind.
+The most important part of our application is the part that reads and writes data from/to the database.
+That logic is all in one place, specifically the `DapperDal.cs` file.
+Unit tests have been written for every single function in this file.
+You can find the tests in the `Phoenix.UnitTests` project.
+Please make sure that if you add a new function, you also add a corresponding unit test.
+I use the term `unit test` loosely here.
+Historically, unit tests are supposed to only test a single function in a very controlled way.
+No network requests, no database accesses.
+Our `unit tests` actually hit the RCITrain database.
+My thought process was that "If I am testing the Data Access Layer, then I better test that the data is accessed properly".
+As a consequence, you'll notice that after every test that creates something new in the database, there is a cleanup section to clear all the things that test created.
+Do you best to follow the same template.

+#### Querying the Database

+We were not always making raw SQL queries to the database.
+We actulally started out using Microsoft's Entity Framework ORM.
+Once setup, it makes accessing the database intiuitive.
+The syntax for accessing rows in a table resembles that of accessing a C# list for example.
+This is all well and good until you need to modify the database in some manner.
+I never got around to really mastering Entity Framework.
+Making schema changes was always a hassle.
+I doubt any future maintainers working on this project would want to deal with Entity Framework as well.
+So, I switched to using Dapper.
+Dapper does much less than Entity Framework does and requires 0 knowledge other than C# and SQL.
+You write your sql queries, send them to the database and get your results back.
+It is as simple as that.
+No weird setup.
+No hours wasted trying to figure out Entity Framework migrations (I still don't understand what these are .__.).

+#### Exception Handling

+- In the Data Access Layer (DAL): If I know a specific type of exception might be thrown (e.g. For methods that expect exactly one result and use `.Single()`, I catch `InvalidOperationException`, which will be thrown when there are either many or no results), I'll catch it and deal with it.
+Dealing with it means (a) performing some other action that will fix the problem or (b) wrapping the exception in a custom exception (e.g. UserNotFoundException) and throwing that.
+- In the Services: If I know a DAL method can throw a custom Exception (e.g UserNotFoundException), I catch that, log and either throw or fix the issue if possible.
+I also always wrap EVERY call in a try/catch for the general exception type, log it and rethrow it.
+- Controllers: I don't think I do any exception handling here.
+- ExceptionFilter: Logs any unhandled exceptions (in case something was missed)

+*The result is that there are two types of errors*:
+(1) Error cases I KNOW about.
+These are caught using Custom Exceptions and handled correctly.
+(2) Error cases I DON'T KNOW about.
+I log these and let the application error out.
+The logs will give me enough information to identify the error and possibly fix it, thus making it part of (1).